How to Obtain Canadian Permanent Residence After Your Studies: A Comprehensive Guide

 Applicants should take note that they are only qualified to obtain a single post-graduation work permit during their entire lifetime.
 Graduates from private career colleges under a curriculum licensing agreement with a public PGWP-eligible institution in another province are not eligible for a work permit, with a transitional period provided only to currently enrolled students.

-Also Read Immigrate to Canada from UAE
+Also Read Immigrate to Canada from Hong Kong: Unveiling Your Opportunities in 2024

 Immigration Programs for International Students